ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ###### This project is available for [Download](https://ryandebraal.com/downloads/Artifact.Two.Client.Server.Development.zip).
 ###### This project is available as a [Repo](https://github.com/ryandebraalsnhu/ClientServer_PortfolioItem).

+## Description
-For this artifact I chose to submit the final project for CS-499-X6397 Computer Science Capstone 21EW6, an application which is used to create, read, update, and delete (CRUD) records from a MongoDB database.
+For this artifact I chose to enhance the final project for CS-499-X6397 Computer Science Capstone 21EW6, an application which is used to create, read, update, and delete (CRUD) records from a MongoDB database.

-## Motivation
-Animal Shelter was created to facilitate record keeping for the Austin Animal Control Center (AAC) database.

 ## Functionality
 The application in its current state can be used to navigate the AAC database, filter by various conditions, visualize the GPS location where the animal was found, and generate a breakdown of outcomes per filtered section.
 In the future this application can be expanded to create a fully realized CRUD application capable of maintaining the data retained and administrated by the Austin Animal Control Center.